aldyrmbe/papb-team2/README.md

 * Find a specific food recipe
 * Browse and explore lots of food categories
 * View detailed information about the recipe, such as instruction, ingredients, youtube video link, and other external link.

+## Architecture Pattern
+This app use MVP (Model View Presenter) android architecture pattern.
+The reason we use this architecture is that the data used comes from a third party.
+This application fetches the data using API from [themealdb](https://www.themealdb.com) and processes it, then presents it using our user interfaces.
+In short, this application model fetches the data using API.
+The presenter takes care of the navigation and logic process as the middleman between model and view.
+Views are the UI for the data.
+Another reason is that the codes are easier to understand and maintain.

 ## Permissions
 This application requires full network access.